vdakalov/dlog/README.md

 ## Usage

-The information can be structured as a table, tree or json
+The information can be structured as a table, tree or json.
+So it is possible to measure the performance of a function or piece of code.

 ### Table